FredKSchott/esm-hmr/README.md

   - https://github.com/facebook/react/issues/16604#issuecomment-528663101
   - https://github.com/JoviDeCroock/prefresh

 **ESM-HMR is a standard HMR API for ESM-based dev environments.** The rise of bundle-free development creates the opportunity for a common, standard HMR API built on top of the browser's native module system.
-ESM-HMR leverages the browser's native module system to create a common API for hot module replacement that can work in any ESM-based dev environment.
+ESM-HMR is built for the browser's native module system, so it can run in any ESM-based dev environment.

 ## Who's Using ESM-HMR?